minenux/minetest-mod-spawnrand/README.md

 minetest mod spawnrand
 ======================

-Simple random spawn on each respawn of player
+SPAWN random on each respawn of player

-Information
+## Information
 -----------

 This mod is named `spawnrand` and changes spawn point on each respawn